MzeeChakula/Model-Testing/backend/docker/README.md

 ### Model loading errors

-- Ensure model files are present in `src/results/models/`
+- Ensure model files are present in `backend/models/` (used for local uploads)
 - Check file permissions (models should be readable)
-- Verify MODEL_DIR environment variable
+- Verify `MODEL_DIR` environment variable

 ### Connection refused